 Welcome to Moving Out! for Teens

-5-day Weekend Financial and Life-skills Camp for Teens ages 14 and up.
+A 3-5 day Financial Education and Life-skills Camp/Curriculum for Teens ages 14 and up.

-If you’re a teenager or a parent of one, you know teens aren’t learning what they really need to know to move out successfully and live on their own.
-That’s why we created Moving Out! for Teens…to teach them as much as we possibly could in three days so they at least have a clue what real life looks like financially.
-And parents…we want you to come to IF it’s OK with your teen.
+If you’re a teenager, or a parent of one, you know teens aren’t learning how to move out successfully and live on their own.
+That’s why we created Moving Out! for Teens…to teach them as much as we possibly could so they have a clue what real life looks like financially.

-In September of 2009, we premiered this this new teen financial education/life skills workshop, Moving Out! for Teens.
+In September of 2009, we premiered our teen financial education/life skills workshop, Moving Out! for Teens.
 It was a hit with teens and their parents because it’s more than a financial literacy program: it is a life-preparation curriculum unlike anything you’ve ever seen or experienced before.

 Your teens will learn how to: